brandur/sorg/content/drafts/mongodb.md

 What happens when a request to a big MongoDB-based production system fails halfway due to an internal error or a client disconnect?
-Well, the answer is exactly what you'd hope it's not: you're left with inconsistent data that's not easy to reconcile.
+Well, the answer is exactly what you'd hope it's not: you're left with data in an inconsistent state.

 !fig src="/assets/mongodb/request-failure.svg" caption="Demonstration of how without an atomicity guarantee, a failed request results in an invalid state of data."

 There are a few techniques that can be used to try and solve the problem.
-Two-phase commits between every two objects is one of them, but unlikely.
-Another is to build an automated system that runs out of band and tries to repair for inconsistencies by looking for certain problematic patterns.
+Two-phase commits between every two objects is possible, but unlikely.
+Another is to build an automated system that runs out of band and tries to repair inconsistencies by looking for certain problematic patterns.
 But the practical implications of that can be daunting: failures are possible between _any two changes_ in the system, creating an innumerable set of possibilities for corruption that need to be identified and addressed.

-More likely than either of these, it'll be an operator's job to go through and manually fix data; not exactly the level of robustness that you'd hope for in the modern age.
+More likely than either of these, it'll be an operator's job to go through and manually fix data after failures occur; not exactly robust system design.

 ### No Consistency (C) (#no-consistency)

+**TODO: Find a better constraint example.**

 In an ACID-compliant store, the _consistency_ (the "C" in ACID) property guarantees that for any given transaction, the system will always transition